UPDATE: Columbia schools superintendent to retire in June

 The district released a video statement from Stiepleman, in which he talked about his decision to retire.

-Before succeeding Chris Belcher as superintendent, Stiepleman was an assistant superintendent overseeing elementary education, assistant principal and principal at West Boulevard Elementary School, and a third-grade teacher.
+Before succeeding Chris Belcher as superintendent, Stiepleman had spend time as an assistant superintendent overseeing elementary education, assistant principal and principal at West Boulevard Elementary School and a third-grade teacher.

 Last month, he was named the 2021 Missouri Superintendent of the Year by the Missouri Association of School Administrators.